How to Export and Import WordPress Database via cPanel

 Import MySQL or MariaDB database

-Now you know how to export databases via phpMyAdmin. let’s go and import the database we just exported.
+Now you know how to export databases via phpMyAdmin.
+Let’s go and import the database we just exported.
 You may want to import MySQL or MariaDB databases because your website was compromised, and you want to restore your database, an error that caused your website not to function, and many others.

 When you find yourself in similar situations, your best bet is to restore your databases by importing them onto the same or a different host.

 To import a database, you first create a blank database using the same name as the one exported.
-Then open phpMyAdmin and select the blank database, click Import from the top menu, browse for the database file you’re importing, and click the Go button.
+Then open phpMyAdmin and select the empty database, click Import from the top menu, browse for the database file you’re importing, and click the Go button.

 Doing this will import and restore the database that was exported earlier.